toksaitov/auca-judge-front/Readme.md

 # Services

-*auca-judge-front* is part of the [auca-judge](https://github.com/toksaitov/auca-judge) system to test code submissions to help to conduct laboratory classes or programming contests at [AUCA](https://auca.kg).
+*auca-judge-front* is part of the [auca-judge](https://github.com/toksaitov/auca-judge) system to test code submissions to help conducting laboratory classes and programming contests at [AUCA](https://auca.kg).

 * UI front